openavatar/openavatar.dev/docs/README.md

     - See https://github.com/expressjs/cors#configuration-options
   - `app`: **(optional)** Inject an existing instantiated express.js app instance
   - `express`: **(optional)** Inject an existin express module
+  - `gate`: **(optional)** The built-in gate page config
+    - `walletconnect`: The Walletconnect Infura ID, to support mobile wallets.
+    - `fresh`: when using the default login page, whether the login should ask the user to (re-)connect a wallet from the wallet list, or to use the previously connected wallet if still connected
+      - if `true`, the login attempt always displays all the wallets from the list and lets the user select one
+      - if `false`, tries to immediately use a previously selected wallet to skip the wallet selection step (This is the default)

 #### return value